jkelvie/give-facts/README.md

 ```

 Setup environment variables:
-* Rename the file example.env as .env
+* Rename the file example.env as dev.env
 * Change the value for VIRTUAL_DEVICE_TOKEN to the token from https://apps.bespoken.io on the Validation page

 # Run